-AUS4: Land at 90-92 White Lion Street WHATE LIGH STREET Z 0 3 a 16 34 32 40 m Contains CS data & Crown copyright and database right 2019 Address Land at 90-92 White Lion Street, N1 9PF Ownership Schwartz Holdings Limited Approximate size of site 240sqm Current/previous use Vacant site How the site was identified and relevant planning history Amended allocation (formerly part of AUS4) and planning permission P2016/0197/FUL Allocation and justification Planning permission P2016/0197/FUL for mixed-use development.
+Address Land at 90-92 White Lion Street, NI 9PF

+Ownership Schwartz Holdings Limited

+Current/previous use Vacant site

+Amended allocation (formerly part of AUS4) and planning permission P2016/0197/FUL.

+Planning permission P2016/0197/FUL for mixed-use development.
 Should the site be subject to further amendments or new applications, priority should be for intensification of office uses on upper floors with some active ground floor town centre uses.
-Site designations Angel Town Centre and constraints Central Activities Zone (CAZ) In close proximity to the Chapel Market/Penton Street Conservation Area Site is located within a groundwater Source Protection Zone Development considerations This site falls within the Crossrail 2 safeguarding limits (March 2015) and was identified in the October 2015 consultation of Crossrail 2 as a worksite to construct Angel Crossrail 2 station.
-Liaison with Crossrail 2 should take place at an early stage as part of any development proposals for this site.
-The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
-In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site).

-Active ground floor frontages are encouraged along White Lion Street.
-The site is located in the Angel Cultural Quarter area.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
+- Angel Town Centre. - Central Activities Zone (CAZ). - In close proximity to the Chapel Market/Penton Street Conservation Area. - Site is located within a groundwater Source Protection Zone.

+- This site falls within the Crossrail 2 safeguarding limits (March 2015) and was identified in the October 2015 consultation of Crossrail 2 as a worksite to construct Angel Crossrail 2 station.
+Liaison with Crossrail 2 should take place at an early stage as part of any development proposals for this site. - The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
+In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site). - Active ground floor frontages are encouraged along White Lion Street. - The site is located in the Angel Cultural Quarter area. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.
-Estimated timescale 2021/22-2025/26

-AUS5: 94 White Lion Street (BSG House)

-PEL MAYAR

 Address 94 White Lion Street (BSG House), N1 9PF

 Ownership The Specialist Works Limited

-Approximate size of 643sqm

-site

-Current/previous use Offices (B1)

-How the site was Amended allocation (formerly part of AUS4) and planning permission
+Amended allocation (formerly part of AUS4) and planning permission P2015/0704/FUL.

-identified and P2015/0704/FUL

-relevant planning history

-Allocation and Intensification of business use.
+Intensification of business use.

-justification

-Site designations Angel Town Centre

-and constraints Central Activities Zone (CAZ)

-In close proximity to the Chapel Market/Penton Street

-Conservation Area

-Site is located within a groundwater Source Protection Zone
+- Angel Town Centre. - Central Activities Zone (CAZ). - In close proximity to the Chapel Market/Penton Street Conservation Area. - Site is located within a groundwater Source Protection Zone.

-Development Part of the site falls within the Crossrail 2 safeguarding limits

-considerations (March 2015) and was identified in the October 2015 consultation of Crossrail 2 as a worksite to construct Angel Crossrail 2 station.
-Liaison with Crossrail 2 should take place at an early stage as part of any development proposals for this site.
-The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
-In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site).
-Active ground floor frontages are encouraged along White Lion
+- Part of the site falls within the Crossrail 2 safeguarding limits (March 2015) and was identified in the October 2015 consultation of Crossrail 2 as a worksite to construct Angel Crossrail 2 station.
+Liaison with Crossrail 2 should take place at an early stage as part of any development proposals for this site. - The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
+In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site). - Active ground floor frontages are encouraged along White Lion Street. - The site is located in the Angel Cultural Quarter area. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).

-Street.

-The site is located in the Angel Cultural Quarter area.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.
-Estimated timescale 2021/22-2025/26